 The 16-20 month MSIT program strikes a fine balance between technology, business and innovation, preparing the next generation of ICT leaders in Africa.
 This program is for students interested in an interdisciplinary curriculum that covers key topics in data science, cyber security, software engineering and telecommunications among others.

-There are two tracks from which students may choose, the professional track or the academic track.
+There are three tracks from which students may choose:

 The professional track is for: